 Java compilation and code development is typically done using an integrated development environment (IDE), although it is possible (particularly on Linux and MacOS) to use external text editors and command line tools.
-This document describes how to build and run ArtiSynth using either the Eclipse IDE, or shell-based command line tools.
+This document describes how to build and run ArtiSynth using either the Eclipse IDE, or command line tools available in the Cygwin Unix emulator.
 For more information on Eclipse, see Section 9.